 (Source: WordPress Codex)

-What’s A Gravatar?
+What Is A Gravatar?

 Gravatar is short for Globally Recognized Avatar.

 Gravatar.com was acquired in 2007 by Automattic, the company behind WordPress.
-As a result, Gravatars are now integrated into every WordPress site and millions of avatar images are served billions of times per day across the web.
+As a result, Gravatars are now integrated into WordPress and millions of gravatar images are served billions of times per day across the web.

-A Gravatar is basically the same thing as an avatar, but gravatars are hosted on a single server and are called up by encrypting the users’ email address using a special algorithm.
+A Gravatar is basically an avatar that is hosted on a single server and is called up by encrypting the users’ email address using a special algorithm.

-Enabling gravatars on your WordPress site also simplifies the process for everyone involved:
+Enabling Gravatars on your WordPress site also simplifies the process for everyone involved:

 - Gravatars require very little effort to manage.